About Diocese of Mamfe

 The Diocese of Mamfe provides critical healthcare services to everyone in the community, regardless of religious affiliation.
 At its modest facilities, dedicated doctors and nurses care for over 100 patients each day—many of whom travel hundreds of miles to receive treatment.
 Recent donations helped acquire digital x-ray equipment that now plays a crucial role in saving lives.
 Your support helps ensure that these life-saving services continue.

-Education
+Comprehensive Education

 Many parents cannot afford full tuition, and donations help provide a quality education for those who would otherwise have no option.